Sergey Loiko

-Sergey Leonidovich Loiko (Russian: Сергей Леонидович Лойко, born 26 February 1953 in Mikkeli, Finland) is a writer, war photographer, and journalist.
+Sergey Leonidovich Loiko (Russian: Сергей Леонидович Лойко, born 26 February 1953 in Moscow USSR, is a writer, war photographer, and journalist.
 As a journalist and photographer he has covered armed conflicts in Russia and the former USSR since 1991 (Romania, Tajikistan, Chechnya, Georgia) working primarily for the Los Angeles Times.
 In 2001, Loiko covered the war in Afghanistan and in 2003, the war in Iraq.

 In 2004, he published his first book Shock and Awe, War in Iraq.
 In 2015, he published Airport a book about the battle of Donetsk airport.
 In 2017, Loiko published Flight about the shooting down of MH17.

 Loiko was awarded with the 2014 Overseas Press Club’s Bob Considine Award and the 2015 Los Angeles Times Editorial Award.
 His novels Airport (ru: "Аэропорт", 2015; American award Overseas Press Club Bob Considine award) and Flight (ru: "Рейс", 2017) are translated into many languages.

+Loiko has been working as a war reporter in Ukraine since 2014.
+In 2024 the Investigative Committee of Russia put Loiko on a wanted list allegedly for high treason.

 Journalistic activity in military zones

 The War in Iraq (2003-2011)

 During the Iraq war, Sergei Loiko became one of the most prominent journalists to describe Operation Shock and Shake.
 His reports for Novaya Gazeta, of which he was a correspondent, were published in the Los Angeles Times, aired on Echo of Moscow, and reprinted in other world publications.
 Materials from his reports and diary were included in the book "Shock and awe.
 The War in Iraq ”Novaya Gazeta nominated Serhiy Loyko for the 2003 Union of Journalists of Russia.